microsoft/OpenAIWorkshop/labs/Lab_3_bot_chatWithDocuments/Script.md

 *   Update Azure Search, Open AI endpoints, AFR Endpoint and API Keys in the secrets.env.
-    Rename secrets.rename to secrets.env.
-(This is recommended to prevent secrets from leaking into external environments.)

     The secrets.env should be placed in the ingest folder along side the python script file search-indexer.py.
     **The endpoints below needs to have the trailing '/' at end for the search-indexer to run correctly.**